 If you or your loved one is suffering from addiction or mis-use of Suboxone, there is hope and help for you.

 Suboxone is approved only for the treatment of addiction and should be used only in conjunction with an effective treatment program that includes addiction counseling and regular drug monitoring.

-At Hawaii Island Recovery, we can help you recover from an addiction to Suboxone or other opiate drugs in a peaceful, nurturing environment.
-We are ready to help!
-Give us a call at (866) 491-8009 for more details about our comprehensive treatment program to bring people struggling with drug abuse back to a stable place.
+At Hawaii Island Recovery we can help you recover from an addiction to Suboxone or other opiates in a peaceful, nurturing environment.
+We offer medically supervised detox, skilled counseling, group therapy, and family therapy as part of a comprehensive treatment program to bring people struggling with drug abuse back to a stable place.